Ajaypal91/Graph_Coloring_Algorithms_Implementation/README.md

 The problem of minimization and maximization of colors, both are tackled using the algorithms defined below

 <h3> Algorithms used </h3>
 The following Algorithms are used in the implementation:

+<h3> How to work around </h3>
+After compiling all the files,
+Run the start.java file.
+For creating a graph.
+Update the sample.txt or any other file (in this case update the filename in start.java) The file should contains the following information (please not the vertex coloring problem tackled here is for directed graphs)
+Number of vertices in graph
+vertices (with newline)
+edges betweeen the vertices with spaces (with newline)

+For example:
+3
+a
+b
+c
+a b
+b c

 1) Greedy Algorithm with and without randomness
 2) Wigderson's Algorithm using BFS and DFS